BenjaminEHowe/library-api/README.md

 # library-api #

 An API to talk to libraries developed at Brumhack 4.0.
-We're planning to support SirsiDynix Enterprise and EBSCO Discovery - support for other library software will be added  as requested.
+We're planning to support SirsiDynix Enterprise and WebPAC PRO - support for other library software will be added  as requested.

 # Specification #